-U-Prep was recently acknowledged by the Western Association of Schools and Colleges for earning the highest accreditation possible, a 6-year clear.
+In 2021, U-Prep was acknowledged by the Western Association of Schools and Colleges for earning the highest accreditation possible, a 6-year clear.
 All 20 areas of examination conducted by the WASC Visiting Team were awarded the highest individual score possible.
-The embedded continuous improvement model is serving our students and community very well as represented trend data from state achievement tests, College Board AP exams (participation and scores), PSAT data (administered at no-cost to all 8th, 10th, and 11th grade students), SAT/ACT data, enrollment and pass rates on six dual enrolled courses, and UC/CSU A-G admission rates.
-All Dashboard Indicators are Green or Blue except the Suspension Indicator.
+The embedded continuous improvement model is serving our students and community very well as represented trend data from state achievement tests, College Board AP exams (participation and scores), PSAT data (administered at no-cost to all 8th, 10th, and 11th grade students), SAT/ACT data, enrollment and pass rates on seven dual enrolled courses, and UC/CSU A-G admission rates.
+The most recent Dashboard Indicators are Very High, High and Medium except the Suspension Indicator.